negatrait/323-wolf-pages/src/content/blog/posts/audit-findings-before-after.md

 ## The Wake-Up Call: Zero Indexed Pages

-The site had just been submitted to Google for indexing a few days earlier, and it takes some time for that to propagate (also why we're not offering a weekly plan or anything) but still: **Our site had zero pages indexed in Google.**
+The site had just been submitted to Google and Bing for indexing a few days earlier, and it takes some time for that to propagate (also why we're refusing to offer a weekly plan) but still: **Our site had zero pages indexed in Google.**

 When we searched `site:sivussa.com`, Google returned 0 results.
 Our site didn't exist in search results.
 Traditional audit services are capturing all the organic traffic for "SEO audit," "website audit findings," and "fix SEO issues" — while we were nowhere to be found.

 This wasn't a technical glitch.
-It's a timing issue with launch - but it tells us something valuable: the specialist agents reliably recognise the edge case.
+It's a timing issue with launch - but it tells us something valuable: the specialist agents reliably recognise this edge case.

 ---